xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 ## Initial setup of Edgerouter

 I recommend to use the wizard to get a good start, I picked the "Basic setup".
-For WAN I used eth4 and then checked "Only use on LAN" so eth0, eth1, eth2 and eth3 becomes a LAN switch.
+For WAN I used eth4 and then checked "Only use one LAN" so eth0, eth1, eth2 and eth3 becomes a LAN switch.
 The group of ports is named "switch0" by the system.

 In the "LAN ports" section I entered the IP address space I wanted to use on the LAN and  made sure the DHCP server was activated.